Flu is a highly contagious infection that anyone can catch, and it can be a really serious illness for some.

 Flu isn't just a cold, it can be a really serious illness.
 The flu jab can help protect people of all ages and is perfectly safe.
 The virus changes every year so it's important to get a jab each year.
 People who are older, pregnant and with health conditions are among those recommended to get the vaccine.

 Those who are recommended to have the flu vaccine include:

 Read the who should have the flu vaccination and why leaflet for more information.

-The flu can be really serious, especially for children with medical conditions like heart disease and diabetes.
+Flu can be really serious, especially for children with medical conditions like asthma, heart disease and diabetes.
 The nasal spray vaccination for children, which is easy to have and painless, helps to protect against flu and has an excellent safety record.
 Protecting your child can stop flu spreading to other children and the family, especially babies and grandparents, who may be at higher risk from flu.

 It is recommended that the flu vaccine be given to:

 Hounslow and Richmond Community Healthcare NHS Trust’s Immunisations Team deliver the school-aged immunisations programme in the London Borough of Richmond.

 For more information visit the Trust’s immunisations page and read the latest NHS guidance on flu vaccinations for children.

 Even if you had a flu jab last winter you will need another one this year as the vaccine is changed annually to fight the latest strains of flu.